Kirby's Dream Land 2: Gameplay

 Kirby's Dream Land 2, like the previous Kirby titles, is a platforming video game.
 Kirby is able to walk, swim, and fly throughout a variety of levels, using several allies and enemy powers in order to reach the goal at the end of each level.
 However, a variety of obstacles lie in his path.
 These obstacles range from pits to enemies.
 If Kirby touches an enemy, touches a dangerous obstacle, or is hit by an enemy's attack, Kirby will lose one bar of health (out of six total health points).
 Kirby can recover lost health by eating food.
-If all of his health is lost, or he falls off the bottom of the screen, the player loses a life.
-Losing all lives gives the player a game over.
+The player starts the game with three lives, one of which is lost each time Kirby's health is depleted or he falls off the bottom of the screen.
+The game ends when the player runs out of lives, although they can resume their game from the most recent save point by choosing to continue.

 Kirby's basic abilities include running, jumping, flight, swimming, and inhaling.
 Flight involves inhaling air (Up button), followed with the press of the jump button which will make Kirby fly.
 By continuously pushing the jump button, Kirby can reach any height (unless something prevents him from reaching that height).
 At any time when Kirby has inhaled air, he can exhale by either landing on the ground or you can also release it yourself.
 When the air is released, Kirby will exhale a puff of air, which can be used to damage enemies or destroy blocks.